nicklockwood/FXForms/README.md

 - Added FXFormFieldViewController property for specifying custom form field view controllers
 - Added additional example projects to demonstrate the new features
 - Button-type fields (ones with only an action and no key) now have centered text by default
-- It is now possible to override UITableViewCellStyle without subclassing by using "style" key path in field config
+- It is now possible to override UITableViewCellStyle without subclassing by using "style" keypath in field config

 Version 1.0.2